 Situated in the corridor between the two Tsavo National Parks in one of Kenya’s driest regions, is a land of great beauty, where the local people are living in extreme poverty.
 Life is particularly difficult for the women who are raising families in very harsh conditions.
 Providing safe drinking water is one of the greatest needs, with women walking 10-20 km every day to find water it back to their homes in their fight for survival.

-Our aim here in the Tsavo Project is to develop a highly impactful, holistic model of community transformation.
-We are working closely with ouron-the-ground social enterprise partner, Camps International to create a sustainable model that is to be replicated in other parts of Africa.
+Our aim here in the Tsavo Project is to develop a highly impactful, holistic model of community transformation that can be replicated in other parts of Kenya, Africa and around the world.

 By providing clean water access and distribution to a community, we open the door to numerous other initiatives.
 For example, we have built a large community resource centre run by the women.
 We’re funding small business initiatives for women, water collection points at schools and community centres, an IT training centre training women in business skills and the whole community in computer skills.
 We are developing agriculture, permaculture and shade netting projects run by the local women.
 We are helping the women build community through development of the Tumaini Women’s CBO and women’s co-operatives.

 Banks in Kenya and micro-finance institutions have been charging 20-35%interest to these women.
-By providing loans at a very low or zero interest rates,we are enabling them to set up small businesses, support their families and create hope for future generations.
+By providing loans at zero interest rates followed by a “pay it forward” 5% donation to help a fellow woman in the community, we are enabling them to set up small businesses, support their families and create hope for future generations.

 It’s exciting to be part of such a dynamic project and we invite you to find out more and join us in helping empower and transform this community.
 Come on one of our trips and help build new classrooms in local schools and work alongside the Tumaini women.